636 Fort Street, Victoria, BC V8W 3V2

 Known for their sense of fun, Theatre SKAM was formed in 1995 with a mission to create theatre that is innovative and entertaining, and above all – never boring.
 SKAM’s mandate is to create a living, contemporary, professional theatre; to provide varied and provocative theatrical entertainment for audiences in Victoria and on tour; and to employ emerging theatre artists.
 The Pop-Up Live Theatre is a black box theatre, operating on the back of a pick-up truck.
 Inside, you will find 6 theatre seats, and a lighting grid.
 Theatre SKAM currently operates the Pop-Up at a variety of markets and parks in the City of Victoria, presenting original, short pieces by local artists, and catering to what we lovingly call "small-batch entertainment."
 For the Integrate Arts Festival, they will be working with Intrepid Theatre to offer free previews of Fringe Festival shows during the opening reception.
 Be sure to check it out!

-Shows will be held on Friday August 25, during the Integrate Opening Reception, just outside of the Integrate HQ:
+Preview shows from the Victoria Fringe Festival will be held on Friday August 25, during the Integrate Opening Reception, just outside of the Integrate HQ:

 - 7-7:40pm - Charles Adrian as Ms. Samantha Mann, Stories About Love, Death & a Rabbit